urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

    ![](./static/harness-community-edition-quickstart-138.png)

-2. Select **Console View** to see more of the logs and watch the deployment in realtime.
+2. Select **Console View** to view more logs and watch the deployment in realtime.

 3. In the **Rollout Deployment** step, in **Wait for Steady State**, you'll see that NGINX was deployed successfully: